konradsikorski/RdpProtocolHandler/README.md

 `rdpProtocoleHandler.exe /uninstall`

 ## Log file
 The app logs its usages to file using [NLog](http://nlog-project.org).
-By default log file is created in `C:\Users\<currentUser>\AppData\Local\Temp\rdppotocolhandler-logs`.
+By default, log file is created in `C:\Users\<currentUser>\AppData\Local\Temp\rdppotocolhandler-logs`.
 You can change the logging behavior by creating the NLog.config file (for details go to NLog documentation).